Bumble-Buzz/app/To-Do.md

     - Need to be careful with incentives for direct sales.
 Risk of users selling to their own wallets and making money.
   - Address all `@todo` in the code
 - Back-end
+  - Put a max limit number on all APIs that use the limit parameter
+  - Convert all getter API calls from `query` to `get`
   - Database
     - Tables (per network)
       - users: User information